jacksho-vfx/onepiece/README.md

 OnePiece is a Typer-powered command line toolkit designed for ingesting, packaging, and publishing media assets across digital content creation (DCC) tools and production tracking systems.
 It bundles high-level pipeline commands—such as AWS S3 synchronisation, ShotGrid setup utilities, and DCC publishing helpers—into a single CLI that can be embedded inside a studio workflow.

-> **Latest release: v0.6.0.** This release standardises the Rich-powered progress tracker across delivery and validation CLIs, surfaces S3 sync feedback, and refreshes the documentation for the upgraded workflow.
+> **Latest release: v0.7.0.** This release unlocks JSON/YAML payloads for the ShotGrid bulk helpers and adds CLI entry points for saving and replaying hierarchy templates straight from disk.

 ## Quick start